simonjaeger/OfficeDev-HOL/Single-Sign-On-Outlook-Add-in/README.md

 #### Exercise 6.6: Add the user service implementation ####
+In order to get going and test this out - we need to implement the IUserService interface.
+In this exercise we will implement the three needed methods (**GetUserAsync**, **GetUUIDSaltAsync** and **MapUserAsync**) by creating a fake user service.

+We will simulate a persisted solution for users, salts and mappings with simple Dictionary objects.
+While it will be simple to implement, it is not persisted to disk and will only be available as long as your web application is running (so keep the debugging session going to keep the data).

 1. Right-click on the **Services** folder and choose **Add Class...**.
 Name it **"UserService"** and click on the **OK** button.
 2. In **UserService.cs**, replace everything with the following code piece.